The13ms/The13ms/README.md

 - 📫 How to reach me **angelstojmanovski7@gmail.com**

-- ⚡ **I am currently focused on mastering Front-end Development with frameworks such as React**
+- ⚡ **I am currently focused on mastering Front-end Development in the React framework**

 <h3 align="left">Connect with me:</h3>
 <p align="left">